 - Only students who are officially entered in competitions may go on trips at district expense.
 No alternate competitor's expenses will be paid.
 The school should be responsible for expenses of alternates. - Students should be given the expected behaviors for UIL trips. - Every school has a maximum limit on the UIL budget for competitions (food, transportation and lodging).
-Frequently check with the Content-specific Curriculum Office as to the status of your account.
+Frequently check with the Gifted and Talented Department as to the status of your account.